lipp/login-with/README.md

 - `/github` - login with GitHub account (if configured through env variables)
 - `/google` - login with Google account (if configured through env variables)
 - `/reddit` - login with Reddit account (if configured through env variables)
-- `/beam` - login with Beam account (if configured through env variables)
+- `/mixer` - login with Mixer account (if configured through env variables)
 - `/logout` - logout and clears the respective cookies

 All endpoints expect the query parameters: